 If you have a career area in mind, check out the opportunities on relevant employer websites or seach on the Internet.

-Some companies offer apprenticeships that include Foundation Degrees, look at the Higher Apprenticeship section for more information and the new Degree Apprenticeships offer work-based training and a university degree.
+Some companies offer apprenticeships that include Foundation Degrees.
+Look at the Higher Apprenticeship section for more information or consider the new Degree Apprenticeships, which offer work-based training and a university degree.

 You could, of course, take a chance and get in touch with a company direct even if they are not advertising.
 If you impress them with your CV and covering letter, you might just get an offer!

-Some of the more vocational degree courses such as engineering or business-related courses tend to attract employers more, so if you have identified the course you are interested in, you could contact the course at the university to see if they will let you know who their sponsoring employers are.
+Some of the more vocational degree courses such as engineering or business-related courses tend to attract employers more.
+So, if you have identified the course you are interested in, you could contact the course team at the university to see if they will let you know who their sponsoring employers are.

 Here are a few examples of employers offering sponsored degrees:

 - Accountants and professional services firm KPMG has a training scheme for sixth form/college leavers.

 - Capgemini offers a BSc in Computing & IT through a Higher Apprenticeship